Surfaces and interfaces of infinite-layer nickelates studied by dynamical mean-field theory: Introduction

 Experimentally, inhomogeneous distributions of oxygen and (doped) cations, as well as structural distortions near the interface, have been studied using scanning tunneling electron microscopy (STEM), electron energy loss spectroscopy (EELS) and x-ray diffraction (XRD) \cite{Oritz2021,Yang2023,Goodg2023,yan2024superconductivity,qi2024impact,Sahib2025}.
 These investigations generally conclude that the interface is rather abrupt.
 Based on the absence of a 2DEG at the nickelate-substrate interface and detailed comparison between experiment and theory, it has been proposed that the interface is better described by a mixed intermediate NdTi$_{0.5}$Ni$_{0.5}$O$_3$ layer~\cite{Goodg2023}.
 This interpretation aligns with residual oxygen signatures and Ni–Ti intermixing reported in Ref.~\cite{Yang2023}.
 Moreover, Ref.~\cite{Yang2023} demonstrated that the degree of interface reconstruction is thickness-dependent, likely driven by the buildup of the polar field with increasing film thickness.
 Additionally, Ref.~\cite{Raji2024} compared the commonly observed $n$-type interfaces with the less typical $p$-type interface found in Pr-based nickelates, concluding that interface effects are generally confined to a penetration depth of 2-3 unit cells.

-Recent angular-resolved photoemission spectroscopy (ARPES) experiments~\cite{Sun2025,Ding2024} which probe the Fermi surface of nickelate films with a high surface sensitivity report atomically flat surfaces.
-However, the exact surface termination (Nd or NiO$_2$) and possible surface reconstructions remain unclear experimentally, underscoring the urgent need for improved modeling of both surface and interface effects.
+Recent angular-resolved photoemission spectroscopy (ARPES) experiments~\cite{Sun2025,Ding2024}, which probe the Fermi surface of nickelate films with a high surface sensitivity, underscore the urgent need for improved modeling of both surface and interface effects.

 Furthermore, recently ultrathin superconducting IL nickelate films \cite{chow2025bulk,yan2024superconductivity} have been synthesized, in some cases comprising only two layers.
 This means all layers are surface or interface layers, in sharp contrast to the earlier experiments in which the films were typically ${\cal O}(30)$ layers thick.
 Both ARPES and ultrathin layers call for a better understanding of potential differences between bulk-like inner layers, the surface and the interface layers.